For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 |---|---|---|

-| OpenSSL | Crypto operations, certs | apt install openssl |
+| OpenSSL | Crypto operations, certs | apt install openssl (3.x; 3.5+ for PQ groups) |

 | Hashcat | GPU password cracking | apt install hashcat |

-| John the Ripper | CPU password cracking | apt install john |
+| John the Ripper (jumbo) | CPU password cracking | apt install john (distro) or build openwall/john jumbo branch for the widest format coverage |

-| testssl.sh | SSL/TLS testing | git clone https://github.com/drwetter/testssl.sh |
+| testssl.sh | SSL/TLS testing | git clone --depth 1 https://github.com/drwetter/testssl.sh (stable 3.2.x) |

-| RsaCtfTool | Automated RSA attacks | git clone https://github.com/RsaCtfTool/RsaCtfTool.git |
+| RsaCtfTool | Automated RSA attacks (Wiener, Boneh-Durfee, ROCA, Hastad, common modulus, FactorDB, Z3, ...) | git clone https://github.com/RsaCtfTool/RsaCtfTool.git |

-| hashid | Hash identification | pip install hashid |
+| hashid | Hash identification | pipx install hashid |

 Python Libraries